Home Car Shopping Best Honda Pilot Years to Buy Used

 Honda Pilot by Generation: Which Should You Buy?

 The 2016 Pilot brought a whole new look to Honda’s family crossover with sleeker styling, better interior quality, more standard and available safety features, and a more powerful engine.
 Also new with this generation was the addition of the Elite trim, a fully loaded model that slotted above the Touring trim.
-A new 6-speed automatic was offered on all but the Touring and Elite trims, which received a 9-speed unit.
-Perhaps the most crucial addition to the Pilot was the addition of the Honda Sensing package that included advanced driver-assist systems such as forward-collision warning and emergency braking, lane-keeping assist, and adaptive cruise control.
+A new 6-speed automatic transmission was offered on all but the Touring and Elite trims, which received a 9-speed unit.
+Perhaps the most crucial addition to the Pilot was the addition of the Honda Sensing package that included advanced driver-assist systems such as forward collision warning and emergency braking, lane-keeping assist, and adaptive cruise control.
 This option was offered on all but the base LX trim.
 Additional safety features include rear cross-traffic alert, lane-departure warning, and the LaneWatch passenger-side mirror camera.

 The EX-L added leather seating and a power liftgate, while the Touring and Elite trim opened the door to such luxuries as a rear-seat entertainment system, a 540-watt premium audio system, and standard Honda Sensing.
 The Elite offered unique features such as a panoramic moonroof, a heated steering wheel, and heated second-row captain’s chair seating.